joshacross/devtrax/README.md

   - [Contributing](#contributing)
   - [Tests](#tests)
   - [Questions](#questions)

-  ## Description:
+  ## Description
-  DevTrax is a web based application intended to ease the process of drafting and presenting contracts for freelance work specifically in the area of web development.
+  DevTrax is a fully responsive, full-stack, client-side web application deployed to Heroku Server.
+With DevTrax, user's are able to auto-generate contracts by simply filling out a form with client and project details.
+Once form has been filled out, it will generate a contract URL for their client(s) to sign.

+  Once their client signs, contract will become active from the date client signed and an uneditable version can be referenced at anytime.

+  Devtrax also offers a project calendar view, allowing them to overview project's length.

   ## Installation:
   There are no installation requirements.